 An Important Business Centre

 Since people from many ethnic and religious communities reside in Bharuch, the locals here celebrate almost every festival in its full glory.
-Major Indian festivals like Deepavali/ Diwali, Navratri, Ganesh Chaturthi, Holi, etc. are celebrated here with all its grandeur.
+Major Indian festivals, like Diwali, Navratri, Ganesh Chaturthi, Holi, etc., are celebrated here with all its grandeur.

-Bharuch is the only place in the world that celebrates Megharaj Festival (Rain festival) which happens during the month of Shravan.
-A 5.5ft idol of the Lord Indra made from the soil of Narmada river is worshipped for 25 days.
+Bharuch is the only place in the world that celebrates Megharaj Festival (rain festival) which happens during the month of Shravan.
+A 5.5 ft idol of Lord Indra, made from the soil of Narmada river, is worshipped for 25 days.
 During the last 4 days of the festival, a mela (fair) is organised here.
-The other major festival conducted here is the Chandni Padvo which occurs around the month of October.
+The other major festival conducted here is the Chandi Padvo which occurs around the month of October.